• Skip to primary navigation

 Sliced tomatoes topped with shredded cheese.

-Mix the mayonnaise, parmesan cheese, and Dijon mustard in a small bowl and use a knife or offset spatula to spread it evenly over the top of the cheese.
+1. Mix the mayonnaise, parmesan cheese, and Dijon mustard in a small bowl.
+Use a knife or offset spatula to spread it evenly over the top of the cheese.
 (Don’t worry if some of the shredded cheese gets mixed in with the topping.
 It won’t hurt anything.)

 A tomato pie topped with parmesan cheese and mayonnaise mixture.

-Bake for 20 minutes or until the topping is lightly browned and the mixture is bubbly.
+1. Bake at 350 degrees for 20 minutes or until the topping is lightly browned and the mixture is bubbly.

-Remove from the oven and place on a wire rack to cool.
-Let the pie cool for at least 35 minutes before slicing it.
+2. Remove from the oven and place on a wire rack to cool.
+Let the pie cool for at least 35 minutes before slicing it to allow the filling to firm up.

 A tomato pie with a slice cut out.